-- (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 10.
-For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp.

-Data: biological 11.
-Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
-Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.

-- 12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 13.
+For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: biological11.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Research 12.
+Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 13.
 Toothfish shall be tagged at a rate of at least five fish per tonne green weight caught.

-- 14. Conservation Measure 26-01 applies - 15.
-There shall be no offal3 discharge in this fishery.
+Environmental protection 14.
+Conservation Measure 26-01 applies

+15. There shall be no offal3 discharge in this fishery.